 Note that we have rescaled $E$ and $J$ as $e=u_{h}^{2}E$ and $j=u_{h}^{3}J$.
 We also obtain

 respectively.
-If we choose the first two solutions (\ref{eq:hPrime_at_uh-1}) and (\ref{eq:hPrime_at_uh-2}), $\mathcal{F}(u)$ that is given by (\ref{eq:scF(uh)_F2-1}) and (\ref{eq:scF(uh)_F2-2}), respectively, remain finite at $u=u_h$ whatever combinations of $j$ and $e$ we have at non-zero value of $e$: the regularity of $\mathcal{F}(u)$ at $u=u_h$ alone does not fix the conductivity at all.\footnote{Note that it turns out later that $u=u_h$ is no longer the location of the effective horizon.} However, these solutions are not necessarily smoothly connected to (\ref{eq:hPrime_at_zero-1}) that satisfies the right boundary condition.
+If we choose the first two solutions (\ref{eq:hPrime_at_uh-1}) and (\ref{eq:hPrime_at_uh-2}), $\mathcal{F}(u)$ that is given by (\ref{eq:scF(uh)_F2-1}) and (\ref{eq:scF(uh)_F2-2}), respectively, remain finite at $u=u_h$ whatever combinations of $j$ and $e$ we have at non-zero value of $e$: the regularity of $\mathcal{F}(u)$ at $u=u_h$ alone does not fix the conductivity at all.\footnote{Note that it turns out later that $u=u_h$ is no longer the location of the effective horizon.}

 Let us survey the behavior of the solutions in the entire region of $0\le u \le u_h$.
-The numerical results are shown in figure \ref{fig:j_contours_F2}.
+The numerical results are shown in Fig.~\ref{fig:j_contours_F2}.

-In figure \ref{fig:j_contours_F2}, $h'(u)$ as a function of $u$ is given for various values of $j$, for $e=2$ and $c=1$.
+In Fig.~\ref{fig:j_contours_F2}, $h'(u)$ as a function of $u$ is given for various values of $j$, for $e=2$ and $c=1$.
 We find that the patchwork occurs when $j=j_{\text{phys}}=2.8424$.
-The solutions with $j=j_{\text{phys}}$ are indicated by the cyan solid curve and cyan dotted curve in figure \ref{fig:j_contours_F2} and in figure \ref{fig:calF-u_contours_F2}.
-The cyan solid curve is the physical solution since it shows the desired behavior at $u=0$.
-We also find that $h'(u)$ for the physical solution is finite at $u=u_h$ whereas that for the cyan dotted curve goes to $-\infty$ (see figure \ref{fig:j_contours_F2}).
+The solutions with $j=j_{\text{phys}}$ are indicated by the cyan solid curve and cyan dotted curve in Fig.~\ref{fig:j_contours_F2} and in Fig.~\ref{fig:calF-u_contours_F2}.
+In Fig.~\ref{fig:calF-u_contours_F2}, we find that ${\cal F}(u)$ is regular in the entire region of the bulk spacetime for the cyan solid curve.
+Furthermore, it shows the desired behavior (\ref{eq:hPrime_at_zero-1}) at $u=0$ as is indicated in Fig.~\ref{fig:j_contours_F2}.
+Therefore, the cyan solid curve is the physical solution.
+We also find that $h'(u)$ for the physical solution is finite at $u=u_h$ whereas that for the cyan dotted curve goes to $-\infty$ (see Fig.~\ref{fig:j_contours_F2}(a)).
 Therefore, we can identify that (\ref{eq:hPrime_at_uh-1}) and hence (\ref{eq:scF(uh)_F2-1}) correspond to the physical solution when $j$ is chosen to $j=j_{\text{phys}}$ for given $e$.

-The location of the patchwork (we call it the patchwork point) is the saddle point of the ``landform'' in the right panel of figure \ref{fig:j_contours_F2} if we regard $j=u_h^3 J(u,h'(u))$ as the ``height.''
+The location of the patchwork (we call it the patchwork point) is the saddle point of the ``landform'' in Fig.~\ref{fig:j_contours_F2}(b) if we regard $j=u_h^3 J(u,h'(u))$ as the ``height.''
 The location of the saddle point $(u_*, h'(u_*))$ is given by the patchwork condition.
 Eqs.~(\ref{eq:patchJ-1}) and (\ref{eq:patchJ-2}) for the present case are explicitly given as